 KulturHafen Kiel provides unsold or donated tickets free of charge to low-income citizens of Kiel.
 This gives them the chance to participate in culture and empty seats in cultural institutions are put to good use.

-Those who already have a valid Kiel Pass can register at the KulturHafen office:
+Those who already have a valid Kiel Pass or Senior Citizens' Pass can register at the KulturHafen office:

 KulturHafen Kiel at FAW gGmbH.